Redwire Technology Helps Guide Humanity’s First Visit to a Star

 The Digital Sun Sensor

 The Digital Sun Sensor has a rich flight heritage and is valued for its accuracy, durability, and compact and lightweight design.
-Other missions and spacecraft the Adcole Digital Sun Sensor have supported include: Mars Pathfinder, Mars Exploration Rovers A and B, Mars Science Lander Curiosity, Mars 2020 Perseverance, IRIS, and Cassini-Huygens, to name a few.
+The Digital Sun Sensor has enabled other major missions including: Mars Pathfinder, Mars Exploration Rovers A and B, Mars Science Lander Curiosity, Mars 2020 Perseverance, IRIS, Cassini-Huygens, and the Double Asteroid Redirection Test Mission

 Solar Limb Sensors